posit-dev/publisher/.github/ISSUE_TEMPLATE/issue-template.md

 ---
-name: Minimal Issue Template
+name: Issue Template
-about: A minimal issue template.
+about: An issue template.
 title: ''
 labels: ''
 assignees: ''